Cloud Server: deployment and security

 Installing the Vertec Cloud Server

-Usually, the Vertec Cloud Server is already installed from Setup.
-If you want to install the service manually, for example on a different server, proceed as described below.
-The Vertec Cloud Server is usually installed on the Vertec Server machine (the machine on which the Vertec installation directory and the database server are located).
-It is also possible to operate on a separate machine as long as it has access to the database server.
-If installed on a separate server, a Vertec program directory must be created manually and the files from the Vertec installation directory must be copied into it; if installed on the Vertec server machine, this is already present.
+Usually, the Vertec Cloud Server is already installed from the setup.
+If you want to install the service manually, for example on another server, proceed as described below.
+The Vertec Cloud Server is usually installed on the Vertec server machine (the machine where the Vertec installation directory and the database server are located).
+It is also possible to run it on a separate machine, as long as it has access to the database server.
+If installed on a separate server, a Vertec program directory must be created manually and the files from the Vertec installation directory must be copied into it; if installed on the Vertec server itself, this is already present.

 Registration

 In order for the Vertec Cloud Server to run as a Windows service, it must be registered with Windows.
-This is done by the Command line off with the command:
+This is done by the command line with the command:

 Vertec.CloudServer.exe /install